openlibraryenvironment/reshare-library-configurations/palci/README.md

 In order to load data to ReShare the participitating libraries must have the locations set up in FOLIO Inventory and harvesting jobs must be set up in the Harvester to start loading bibliographic records to Inventory.
 This is a description of the steps involved; the examples assume both the Harvester and FOLIO Inventory is running on localhost.

-1) A new FOLIO install may have some sample locations installed already - to remove them do
+1) A new FOLIO install may have some sample locations installed already - to remove them, do

      Go to folder `/delete-folio-sample-locations`

-     Do
+     Run
      `./delete-folio-sample-locations.sh diku@localhost:9130.sh`

 2) Install Millersville locations (granular structure in this example), Temple locations (granular) and Villanova locations

     Go to folder `/palci/inventory-reference-data/`

-    Do
+    Run

     `./millersville/millersville-granular-location-codes-create.sh diku@localhost\:9130.sh`

     `./temple/temple-granular-location-codes-create.sh diku@localhost\:9130.sh`

     `./villanova/villanova-location-codes-create.sh diku@localhost\:9130.sh`

-2) Push configurations for the Harvest jobs to populate Inventory with instances, holdings and item for Millersville, Temple and Villanova
+2) Push configurations for the Harvest jobs that will populate Inventory with instances, holdings and item for Millersville, Temple and Villanova

     Go to folder `/palci/harvester-config`

-    Assuming the Harvester runs at `localhost:8080`, do
+    Assuming the Harvester runs at `localhost:8080`, run

     `./push-configs.sh millersville localhost:8080`